-It’s the first week of classes for the Spring 2015 term at Granite State College!
+It’s the first week of classes for the Spring Term at Granite State College!

 Getting tips and advice can help you stay organized and on track throughout the term will be valuable whether you're taking your first, fourth, or fourteenth class.